-- H.1 This is a temporary relief for 2017-18 and the Government is not changing the legislation around the reliefs available to premises.
-Central Government will reimburse local authorities that use their discretionary relief powers (under section 47(3)) of the Local Government Finance Act 1988) to grant relief up to £1000 in line with the eligibility criteria set out in guidance produced by Central Government - H.2 Central Government guidelines have been issued and it has been established that any amount granted will be reimbursed by a section 31 grant.
+- H.1 This is a temporary relief for 2020/21 only and the Government is not changing the legislation around the reliefs available to premises.
+Central Government will reimburse local authorities that use their discretionary relief powers (under section 47(3)) of the Local Government Finance Act 1988) to grant £5000 relief in line with the eligibility criteria set out in guidance to be produced by Central Government.
+It should be noted that, until the Budget in March 2020, the relief was only set at £1000. - H.2 Central Government guidelines have been issued and it has been established that any amount granted will be reimbursed by a section 31 grant.